- Student Registration

 Cornell University is committed to assisting those persons with disabilities who have special needs related to their educational pursuit or employment.
 Information on services provided to prospective and current Cornell students with disabilities can be obtained by contacting the Student Disability Services Office, 420 CCC, 235 Garden Ave.
 Ext., Ithaca, New York 14853-6601; 607.254.4545.
 Prospective employees in need of a workplace accommodation pursuant to the Americans with Disabilities Act or New York state law should contact Workforce Policy and Labor Relations, 391 Pine Tree Road, Ithaca, NY 14850; 607.254.7232; firstname.lastname@example.org.
 Current employees in need of a workplace accommodation pursuant to the Americans with Disabilities Act or New York state law should contact Medical Leaves Administration, Suite 102, 395 Pine Tree Road, Ithaca, NY 14850; 607.255.1177; email@example.com.
 Visitors should consult http://disability.cornell.edu/visitors.cfm.

-The policy states that most information about students is restricted or confidential.
+The Cornell Policy on Access to Student Information states that most information about students is restricted or confidential.
 Only directory information, including photographs (digital and print) of the student, may be released without the student's permission unless the student indicates otherwise.

 All students should read, understand, and abide by the rules and procedures outlined in the image release statement.